What is the name of the form of government? Form of government

 the monarch is not elected by the people;

-the monarch cannot be forcibly removed from office (except for a revolutionary coup);
+the monarch cannot be forcibly removed from office (except by a revolutionary coup);

 legal irresponsibility and independence of the monarch, which is emphasized by the institution of countersignature (the procedure in which laws approved by the monarch are subject to mandatory certification by the signature of the prime minister (less often one of the ministers) responsible for the implementation of this law.)

-The monarchical form of government arose during the slave system and continued to develop over time, retaining its traditional features.
+The monarchical form of government arose during the slave system and continued to develop over time, maintaining its traditional features.

-Absolute Monarchy is a form of government in which all supreme state power belongs by law to one person - the king, king, pharaoh, emperor.
-According to the lawyer Hammurabi, all power - legislative, judicial and executive - belonged to the king, who was the vicegerent and servant of God on earth.
-By military regulations Peter I, the sovereign is “an autocratic monarch who should not give an answer to anyone in the world about his affairs” See: Titov Yu.P.
-“Anthology on the history of the state and law of Russia”, M: Prospekt, 2000, p.169.
-Thus, the main feature of an absolute monarchical form of government is the absence of any state bodies (parliament, congress, federal assembly or states general) that limit the powers of the monarch, where the will of the monarch is the source of law and law. also in absolute monarchy there is no constitution and separation of powers, and the presence of a standing army led by the monarch.
-At present, some monarchies of the Middle East are considered absolute ( Saudi Arabia and Oman).
+Absolute Monarchy is a form of government in which all supreme state power by law belongs to one person - the king, czar, pharaoh, emperor.
+According to the Lawyer Hammurabi, all power - legislative, judicial and executive - belonged to the king, who was the governor and servant of God on earth.
+By Military regulations Peter I’s sovereign is “an autocratic monarch who should not give an answer to anyone in the world about his affairs” See: Titov Yu.P.
+“Anthology on the history of state and law of Russia”, M: Prospekt, 2000, p.169.
+Thus, the main feature of the absolute monarchical form of government is the absence of any government bodies (parliament, congress, federal assembly or states general) limiting the powers of the monarch, where the will of the monarch is the source of law and law. also in absolute monarchy there is no constitution and separation of powers, and the presence of a standing army led by a monarch.
+Currently, some monarchies in the Middle East are considered absolute ( Saudi Arabia and Oman).

-Limited monarchy - this is a form of monarchy in which the power of the monarch is limited by a representative body, i.e. in England it is the Parliament, in France it is the National Assembly.
-A peculiar duality of state power arises, which was expressed in the fact that although the monarch was legally and in fact independent of parliament in the sphere of executive power, at the same time he was often forced to reckon with the activities of parliament.
+Limited monarchy is a form of monarchy in which the power of the monarch is limited by a representative body, i.e. in England it is Parliament, in France it is the National Assembly.
+A peculiar duality of state power arises, which was expressed in the fact that although the monarch was legally and actually independent of parliament in the sphere of executive power, at the same time he was often forced to take into account the activities of parliament.
 He appointed a government that was responsible to him, but the activities of this government could be discussed and criticized in parliament.
-The monarch had a strong influence on the parliament: he could veto its laws, he had the right to appoint deputies to the upper house, he could dissolve the parliament.
-However, a representative institution under the monarchy acquires control functions, acts as a legislative body, with which the monarch is forced to reckon.
+The monarch had a strong influence on parliament: he could veto its laws, had the right to appoint deputies to the upper house, and could dissolve parliament.
+However, a representative institution under a monarchy acquires control functions and acts as a legislative advisory body with which the monarch is forced to reckon.
 There are varieties of limited monarchy: parliamentary(constitutional) and dualistic.

-This form of monarchy is also called constitutional, because the power of the monarch can also be limited by the constitution.
-For example, according to the constitution of the Japanese Empire in 1889, the power of the emperor was limited by the Imperial Parliament, he considered, approved and adopted the bills proposed by the emperor.
+This form of monarchy is also called constitutional because the power of the monarch can also be limited by the constitution.
+For example, according to the constitution of the Empire of Japan in 1889, the power of the emperor was limited to the Imperial Diet, which considered, approved and adopted bills proposed by the emperor.
 Thus, in a constitutional monarchy, all acts emanating from the monarch acquire legal force if they are approved by parliament and are based on the constitution, that is, they cannot contradict the constitution.
-The monarch in a constitutional monarchy plays a mainly representative role, is a kind of symbol, decorum, representative of the nation, people, state.
-He reigns but does not rule.
+The monarch in a constitutional monarchy plays mainly a representative role, is a kind of symbol, decorum, representative of the nation, people, state.
+He reigns, but does not rule.

 parliament is elected by the people;